IFS Cloud File Storage Migration Tool¶

 How to handle archived media items¶

-The Media Archiving functionality is still available in IFS Cloud 21R2 but will be deprecated in IFS Cloud 22.
+The Media Archiving functionality has been deprecated in IFS Cloud 22R2.

 This tool does not try to handle media items archived using the Media Archiving functionality.
 Customers who use that, and who are going to upgrade to IFS Cloud, must first bring in the archived media items they want to migrate into the database, then this tool can migrate those items to File Storage.
 This could be done in batches.